matt-lewton9/Portfolio-Website/_manufacturing/composites.md

 order: 1
 ---

-On Purdue Space Program Liquids I am leasing the design-manufacture-test campaign for composites strucures.
+On Purdue Space Program Liquids I am leading the design-manufacture-test campaign for composites.
 We are making structural airframe tubes and nonstrucutral airframe panels, and the nosecone using oven cured prepreg fabric in a two piece vacuum bagged mold.
 The mold itself is tooling prepreg cured over a male mold of the part.

 We understand that the "correct" way to make parts at this scale (5 ft long, 9.5" OD) is with filament winding, however there are no filament winders that can support our rocket's OD.
 We actually tried to build a filament winder, it was my first project on the team and I learned a ton about filament winding, but the project was cancelled after it became clear that it was a resource sink.